 Before continuing, it is helpful to look at exception handling and debugging tools in the BDB XML API.

-All BDB XML operations can throw an exception, and so they should be within a try block.
+All BDB XML operations can throw an exception, and so they must be within a try block, or the encompassing method must declare a throwable exception.